-This report is to inform Members of the findings of the draft LDP 2 Review Report and seek approval for consultation on the document (see Appendix A).
+This report is to inform Members of the outcome of the consultation undertaken on the Local Development Plan 2 (LDP 2) draft Review Report.
+The report seeks approval to submit the amended Review Report (Appendix B) to the Welsh Government.

-Background
+2. Background

-The Local Development Plan 2 for the Pembrokeshire Coast National Park was adopted on 30 September 2020.
-Alongside Future Wales, the National Pan 2040, the adopted LDP 2 forms the development plan under the provisions of Section 38(6) of the Planning and Compulsory Purchase Act 2004.
+LDP 2 for the Pembrokeshire Coast National Park was adopted on 30 September 2020.
+Alongside Future Wales: The National Pan 2040, the adopted LDP 2 forms the development plan under the provisions of Section 38(6) of the Planning and Compulsory Purchase Act 2004.

 In accordance with section 69 (1) of the Planning and Compulsory Purchase Act (2004) and LDP Regulation 41, the Authority is required to formally review the adopted LDP at intervals no longer than four years from the date of adoption.
-As LDP 2 was adopted in September 2020 a four year period has passed and the Authority commenced review of LDP 2 in September.
+Guidance on the review process is contained in The LDP Manual (edition 3), which states that the Review Report should be published within 6 months of triggering a review of the plan and conclude on the revision procedure.